skerkour/kerkour.com/content/_index.md

 <hr size="1" />

-If you like my work, you can help it level up:
+You like my work?
+You can help it level up:

 <div class="text-center" style="margin-bottom: 20px;">
   <a href="https://paypal.me/z0mbie42" target="_blank" rel="noopener">